Inria-Prosecco/noise-star/README.md

 Example
 =======

-See `examples` for an example of use of the API.
+See `examples` for an example of usuage of the API.
-Building and running the example simply requires executing `make`, after HACL* and Noise\* have been properly built.
+Building and running the example simply requires executing `make` in the subdirectory, after HACL* and Noise\* have been properly built.

 The example uses IKpsk2, with Curve25519, ChaChaPoly and SHA256 (non-optimized implementations).